RyderSwanson/GraphSketch/README.md

 6. Show whether a graph is bipartite

 Additional bonus features (each +3):
+ * Need 4 from this category to reach 100
 1. Adjacency matrix and/or Laplacian matrix info
 2. Eigenvalues, eigenvectors for #1
 3. Quick Cartesian product constructions (e.g. 𝐺×𝐾2 for any 𝐺)